RobertWHurst/Keystrokes/readme.md

 Option            | Description
 ------------------|------------------------------------------
-selfReleasingKeys | Some environments may not properly fire release events for all keys.
-Adding them to this array will ensure they are released automatically when no other keys are pressed. keyRemap          | An object of key value pairs with the key being the key to rename, and the value being the new name. onActive          | A binder to track viewport focus.
+selfReleasingKeys | Key names added to selfReleasingKeys will be marked as released after any other key is released.
+Provided to deal with buggy platforms. keyRemap          | An object of key value pairs with the key being the key to rename, and the value being the new name. onActive          | A binder to track viewport focus.
 See [Non Browser Environments](#non-browser-environments) for details. onInactive        | A binder to track viewport blur.
 See [Non Browser Environments](#non-browser-environments) for details.